kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 But I wrote a lot of code...lots and lots and lots of code.
 Here's a quick snapshot of my GitHub commit map that proves it:
 <img src="/img/git-contrib-map.jpg" class="imgBorderMaxWidth" alt="kaidez GitHub Contribution Map" />

-The end result of getting my commit map to look this was as follows...
+The end result of getting my commit map to look this was, here's what happened at the new job:

 * parsing a complex JSON API to load content onto a page wasn't a problem for me.